 You’re going to use the Node REPL to interact with Viem.
 To start the Node REPL run the following command in your terminal:Import dependencies

-You need to import some dependencies into your Node REPL session.Get ETH on Sepolia
+You need to import some dependencies into your Node REPL session.Import Viem and other packages

 You’re going to need some ETH on L1 that you can bridge to L2.
 You can get some Sepolia ETH from this faucet.Deposit ETH